1vth1nk3r/P_DS_05_Linear_Algebra/README.md

 First, we should do some data preprocessing: clean the data, fill in the missing values (if any), and change data types.
 Next, we need to scale and encode the data.
 Afterward, we could proceed to models development.

 ## Conclusion
-Using some data on the insurance customers, we explored several tasks:
+After preprocessing, we explored several tasks:
 1. Classification of customers using the KNN method with different distance metrics.
 We saw that scaling is necessary for this algorithm.
 2. Predicting if `insurance_benefits` is more than zero like a binary classification task; KNN gives much better results than a dummy model.
 3. Prediction of insurance benefits number with a linear regression model.